LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 Programming is a matter of interfaces. sic. dot.
 Coding is easy engineering is hard. sic. another dot.
 You can change a million of times the implementation, you can never change how other people use your code.
 So plan well what you offer with your module.
 You can add in the future new features; you cannot remove not even one of them because someone is already using it in production.
 Play nice: plan well.

-You can profit the read of a wonderful post by our theoric of theories <a href="https://www.perlmonks.org/index.pl?node_id=176576">eyepopslikeamosquito</a> who wrote <a href="https://www.perlmonks.org/index.pl?node_id=553487">
+You can profit the read of a wonderful post <a href="https://www.perlmonks.org/index.pl?node_id=553487">
 On Interfaces and APIs</a>